leontristain/modnotes/windhelm/guidelines.md

 ### Please follow the following naming convention.

-The base mod will be called `EpicWindhelmBase.esp`.
+The base mod will be called `EpicWindhelm.esp`.
 Your addon should be called `EpicWindhelm-YourModName.esp`.
 For example, if you turned the [Western District Temple](/windhelm/details/western/temple.md) into a building called the "Temple of Kyne", a good addon name might be `EpicWindhelm-TempleOfKyne.esp`.

 If you want to prevent potential naming collisions with other addons, you can add a prefix before the `YourModName` part.
 For example, I tend to prefix my stuff with `ltr`, so I might call it `EpicWindhelm-ltrTempleOfKyne.esp`.